-A trust deed, or deed of trust, is a legal document that transfers title of real property to a third-party trustee (usually an escrow/title company) whom holds the deed as collateral for a loan between the borrower and DML Capital.
+A trust deed, or deed of trust, is a legal document that transfers the title of real property to a third-party trustee (usually an escrow/title company) who holds the deed as collateral for a loan between the borrower and DML Capital.
 This ensures that if the borrower is unable to perform or defaults on their loan that DML Capital has the right to take over ownership of the property.

 What is the difference between a first trust deed and a mortgage?

 A mortgage and a trust deed are the same thing in principle.
 However, trust deeds differ from mortgages in that deeds of trust always involve at least three parties (i.e. escrow/title company), where the third party holds the legal title, while in the context of mortgages, the mortgagor gives legal title directly to the mortgagee.
-Trust deeds are the favored financial instrument in many states including California, Washington and Oregon.
+Trust deeds are the favored financial instrument in many states including California, Washington, and Oregon.

 What are the key elements I should know about trust deed investing?

-Knowledge, experience and integrity of the Mortgage Loan Broker through whom the transaction is conducted
+Knowledge, experience, and integrity of the Mortgage Loan Broker through whom the transaction is conducted

 Market value and equity in the property and the security of the loan